holdenmatt/ExpenseLog/README.md

 A simple daily tracker for travel expenses.

-Uses:
+Build using:
-* Backbone.js to manage data models/collections, events, and syncing
+* Backbone.js to manage models/collections, events, and syncing
-* ReactJS views
-* Flux architecture
+* ReactJS views + Flux architecture
 * Bootstrap for component styling
-* Python Flask server
-* REST API using Flask-RESTful
+* Python Flask server + REST API using Flask-Restless
 * PostgreSQL + SQLAlchemy for persistence
 * Browserify to build; Bower to install front-end libs
 * Babel for ES2015 + JSX transpilation